Amadeo Bordiga: Theories and beliefs

-Bordigism is a variant of left communism espoused by Bordiga.
-Bordigists in the Italian Socialist Party would be the first to refuse on principle any participation in parliamentary elections.

 On Marxism–Leninism

-On the theoretical level, Bordiga developed an understanding of the Soviet Union as a capitalist society.
-Bordiga's writings on the capitalist nature of the Soviet economy in contrast to those produced by the Trotskyists also focused on the agrarian sector.
-In analyzing the agriculture in the Soviet Union, Bordiga sought to display the capitalist social relations that existed in the kolkhoz and sovkhoz, one a cooperative farm and the other a wage-labor state farm.
+On the theoretical level, Bordiga developed an understanding of the Soviet Union as what he perceived as a capitalist society.
+Bordiga's writings on the perceived capitalist nature of the Soviet economy in contrast to those produced by the Trotskyists also focused on the agrarian sector.
+In analyzing the agriculture in the Soviet Union, Bordiga sought to display the perceived capitalist social relations that he believed existed in the kolkhoz and sovkhoz, one a cooperative farm and the other a wage-labour state farm.
 In particular, he emphasized how much of the national agrarian produce came from small privately owned plots (writing in 1950) and predicted the rates at which the Soviet Union would start importing wheat after Imperial Russia had been such a large exporter from the 1880s to 1914.

 In Bordiga's conception of Marxism–Leninism, Joseph Stalin, and later Mao Zedong, Ho Chi Minh, and so on, were great Romantic revolutionaries, i.e. bourgeois revolutionaries.
 He felt that the Marxist–Leninist states that came into existence after 1945 were extending the bourgeois nature of prior revolutions that degenerated as all had in common a policy of expropriation and agrarian and productive development, which he considered negations of previous conditions and not the genuine construction of socialism.

 On democracy

-Bordiga defined himself as anti-democratic, believing himself to be following the tradition of Karl Marx and Friedrich Engels.
+Bordiga defined himself as anti-democracy, believing himself to be following the tradition of Karl Marx and Friedrich Engels.
 Bordiga's hostility toward democracy was unrelated to the Stalinist narrative of the single-party state, as he saw fascism and Stalinism as the culmination of bourgeois democracy.
-Followers of Bordiga often state that there is no functional difference between democracy and dictatorship, as one class will inevitably establish control.
-To Bordiga, democracy meant above all the manipulation of society as a formless mass.
-To this, he counterposed the dictatorship of the proletariat, to be implemented by the Communist party based on the principles and program enunciated in The Communist Manifesto (1848).
+Theorists influenced by Bordiga (e.g. Jacques Camatte and Ottorino Perrone) often state that there is no functional difference between democracy and dictatorship, as one class will inevitably establish control.
+To Bordiga, bourgeois democracy meant above all the manipulation of society as a formless mass.
+To this, he counterposed the dictatorship of the proletariat.
 He often referred to the spirit of Engels' remark that "on the eve of the revolution all the forces of reaction will be against us under the banner of 'pure democracy'" as every factional opponent of the Bolsheviks in 1921 from the monarchists (the White movement) to the anarchists, such as the Revolutionary Insurgent Army of Ukraine, called for soviets without Bolsheviks—or soviet workers councils not dominated by Bolsheviks.
 As such, Bordiga opposed the idea of revolutionary theory being the product of a democratic process of pluralist views, believing that the Marxist perspective has the merit of underscoring the fact that, like all social formations, communism is above all about the expression of programmatic content.
 This enforces the fact that, for Marxists, communism is not an ideal to be achieved but a real movement born from the old society with a set of programmatic tasks.